pazfe/product-docs/docs/quickstart/registering-sims.md

+---
+description: Using your emnify account to register your SIMs
+---
 # Registering SIMs

 Once you get your emnify SIMs, you need to register them before you can start using them.